Airlines struggle during coronavirus pandemic with grounded fleets

 Continue Reading Below

-Woes continue to mount for major airlines that are being forced to park a record number of planes due to historically low demand for flights due to the COVID-19 pandemic.
+Woes continue to mount for major airlines that are being forced to park a record number of planes after the COVID-19 pandemic created a historically low demand for flights.

 About 10,500 passenger aircraft, roughly 40 percent of the world's fleet, have been grounded as travel restrictions increase to stem the rapidly spreading virus, according to the International Air Transport Association.
 In the United States, Delta and American -- two of the nation's largest carriers -- plan to ground more than 1,000 planes combined.